 It’s a great phone, there’s no denying it.
 It boils down to your personal preference.
 Are you already a member of the Samsung fan club.
 Have you the apps and accessories?

 I personally like the fact that you aren’t forced to download the Samsung apps.
-I like stock Android and Samsung’s skin on top is getting less and less intrusive.
-I understand Samsung are looking to collect their own users data and not play nice with Google but they need to do it better which they do not in a lot of cases.
+It’s like stock Android and Samsung’s skin on top is getting less and less intrusive.
+We understand Samsung are looking to collect their own users data and not play nice with Google but they need to do it better which they do not in a lot of cases.

-AR Emoji is Samsung vs Apple in this instance and again the incombent wins again, easily.
+AR Emoji is Samsung vs Apple in this instance and again the incumbent wins again, easily.
 Both of these features are hopefully not the reason you’d purchase this phone.